Balanjani/44643Sec03Team01Spring2024FinalProject/README.md

 ## SPRINT 04:

-### Objective: Implemented functionalities for Login page and created a UI screen of Munchmap Progress Screen
+### Objective: Implemented functionalities for Login page and created a UI screen of Munchmap Progress Screen.
+### Achievements:
+#### As a team, we effectively distributed tasks equally among team members and successfully completed them